yash251/substreams/docs/new/how-to-guides/sinks/sql/sql.md

 In order to the send the data to a SQL database, your Substreams must have a `db_out` module that emits [`DatabaseChanges`](https://docs.rs/substreams-database-change/latest/substreams_database_change/pb/database/struct.DatabaseChanges.html) objects.

-The `DatabaseChanges` object is something that the Postgres sink can understand, thus acting as a conversion layet between the data model of your Substreams and the table structure of the database.
+The `DatabaseChanges` object is something that the Postgres sink can understand, thus acting as a conversion layer between the data model of your Substreams and the table structure of the database.